The beautiful city of Nice has more than fifteen museums and rich collections that will have everything to please you.

 MAEGHT FOUNDATION, ST PAUL DE VENCE

 The Fondation Marguerite et Aimé Maeght is France’s most important private art foundation and among the world-leading cultural institutions.
-It hosts a magnitude of paintings and sculptures for some of the most famous artists in history, including Bonnard, Chagall, and Adami.
+It hosts a magnitude of paintings and sculptures for some of the most famous artists in history, including Bonnard, Chagall, Adami, Miró, Giacometti, Calder and Braque.
 This architectural ensemble was entirely designed and funded by Aimé and Marguerite Maeght to present modern and contemporary art.
 If you ever visit Côte d’Azur it is a must-see because it is one of the most interesting and important museums in the area.

 The Fondation Maeght is open every day: